ibi-group/IBI.WZDx/README.md

 - Create a WZDx [WorkZoneFeed](https://github.com/usdot-jpo-ode/wzdx/blob/main/spec-content/objects/WorkZoneFeed.md) or [DeviceFeed](https://github.com/usdot-jpo-ode/wzdx/blob/main/spec-content/objects/DeviceFeed.md) GeoJSON string by serializing WZDx C# objects modeled in this library.
 - Deserialize a WZDx Work Zone Feed or Device Feed GeoJSON string into C# objects modeled in this library.

 WZDx v4.0 and v4.1 are supported.
-The serializer defaults to outputting v4.1 (latest WZDx).
+The [WzdxSerializer](./src/IBI.WZDx/Serialization/WzdxSerializer.cs) defaults to outputting v4.1 (latest WZDx).

 ## Usage

 ### NuGet Package

 To use the library, you need to reference it in your .NET project.
-The easiest way to do this is to add the [IBI.WZDx NuGet package](TODO) as a dependency to your project:
+The easiest way to do this is to add the [IBI.WZDx NuGet package](https://github.com/ibi-group/IBI.WZDx/packages/1611197) as a dependency to your project:

 ```shell
 dotnet add package IBI.WZDx